desihub/fastspecfit/doc/fuji.rst

 --------

-This page describes the ``Fuji`` value-added catalog, which will be publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in late-summer 2023.
+This page describes the ``Fuji`` value-added catalog, which will be publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in late-2023.

 Please refer to the :ref:`acknowledgments` section for the conditions for using this VAC.

 .. note::

-   We only document the *v2.0* version of this VAC; the *v1.0* version is publicly accessible but has been deprecated and is not documented further.
+   We only document the *v3.0* version of this VAC; the *v1.0* and *v2.0* versions have been deprecated and are not documented further.

 Data Content & Access
 ---------------------